 - 2.2.3How to Measure the Success of your Video Ads

-Snapchat video marketing offers some great benefits to brands looking to connect with Millenials and Gen Zers.
-The platform started as a way for friends to share photos and videos that disappeared after 24 hours.
+The platform itself started as a way for friends to share photos and videos that disappeared after 24 hours.
 The short lifespan of its content makes it an intimate medium that encourages users to share often.
+In 2020, 60% of all videos created were user-generated (representing an increase of 128% over 2019 benchmarks), and we don’t see any sign of this slowing down going into 2022.

-Snapchat has since branched out to allow businesses to market their products and services on the platform.
+Since Snapchat’s conception, it has focused on user-generated content as its primary focus.
+They have since branched out to also allow businesses to market their products and services on the platform through Snapchat video.
 But, that sense of personal connection is still there, which makes it a great opportunity for brands looking to communicate directly with fans and customers.

-There are a few key benefits of sharing video on Snapchat.
+There are three key benefits of sharing content on Snapchat video for businesses.

 Snapchat users are a highly engaged bunch.
 More than half of Gen Z users check Snapchat 11 times per day.
 And overall, its users spend around 30 minutes on the platform daily.
 With such a captivated audience who revisit the app multiple times daily, you can push out a lot of video content on your business account without overwhelming your followers.